 Marketing is one of the largest expenses for an agent.
 Some spend over $1,000 per year on marketing.
 A big part of your budget the first year will go toward marketing yourself and your listings.
 A good-looking real estate web site can cost up to $1,500 per year.
 Then there’s also business cards, signs, flyers, and brochures.

 It can be tough to get started, but a career in real estate is interesting and rewarding with lots of independence and room to grow.
-Before you begin an exciting journey in real estate, research expenses in your area, draft a… Click To Tweet Your first year as a real estate agent will proceed smoothly and successfully with some preparation before you start.
+Before you begin an exciting journey in real estate, research expenses in your area, draft a business plan and a budget, and save money for an income buffer.
+Click To Tweet Your first year as a real estate agent will proceed smoothly and successfully with some preparation before you start.

 The first step in becoming a real estate agent is completing the real estate pre-license course required in your state.
 The hassle-free choice is 360training.com, a trusted provider of online real estate education.
 Take your real estate training at your own pace whenever you want.
 Enroll today!